 Statements are processed on the 1st business day each month and are available through the Student Account Center or Banner Self Service.
 Statements will reflect tuition, room, board, fees and any miscellaneous charges acquired throughout the year.

-Students and Banner Web Proxy users are notified through their e-mail account when the statements are available.
+Students and Banner Web Proxy/Authorized Users are notified through their e-mail account when the statements are available.
 Students are responsible for providing statement information to any third parties.